SimpleAmericanAccent/.github/profile/README.md

     - Backend:
       - Node/Express (or maybe serverless?)
       - PostgreSQL (I think)
       - Possibly: Python, machine learning, etc
+    - Other:
+      - More rigorous / complete testing and security approaches
 - 📈 Internal tools for tracking business metrics.

 You can find public-facing resources for Simple American Accent at the following places: